The Stars of David Project

 The Star of David Project.

-The exhibit will include 300, 11x17 works, each containing twenty thousand Stars of David, a total of six million when exhibited together.
-The exhibit can be rearranged and shown in several different ways, making it perfect for small and large spaces alike.
+The exhibit will include 300 11x17 works, each containing 20,000 Stars of David, totaling six million when exhibited together.
+The exhibit can be rearranged and displayed in several different ways, making it suitable for both small and large spaces.

 For example:

-40 pieces, representing the 800,000 Jews that died in the Ghettos from random shootings by the soldiers, lack of food, or rampant diseases.
+• 40 pieces, representing the 800,000 Jews who died in the Ghettos from random shootings by the soldiers, lack of food, or rampant diseases.

-50 pieces, the amount of Jews that perished in WWII that were from the former Soviet Union or the amount of Jews that died in Auschwitz-Birkenau alone.
+• 50 pieces, the number of Jews who perished in WWII that were from the former Soviet Union, or the number of Jews who died in Auschwitz-Birkenau alone.